Easy Slow Cooker Satay Chicken (Coconut Milk)

 - In a medium bowl, whisk together the peanut butter, coconut milk, curry paste, sugar, lime juice, and fish sauce until very smooth.

-- When the chicken is cooked, uncover and carefully drain the cooking liquid.
+- When the chicken is cooked, uncover and carefully drain most of the cooking liquid.
 Pour over half of the remaining satay sauce, tossing to coat.

 - Optional, but recommended: Place the cooked and sauce-coated chicken on a broiler safe pan or baking sheet.
 Place under a broiler for 3-5 minutes or until browned, then flip and broil 2-3 more minutes to brown the other side.
 Keep a close eye on the chicken, as the sugar in the sauce can brown very quickly.